Browse by Medical Category

-Patients with seasonal, perennial and environmental allergies will benefit from consultation with physicians specializing in Allergy and Immunology, whose expertise includes treating not only the symptoms of allergic rhinitis but also managing and preventing:
+Patients with seasonal or year-round environmental allergies will benefit from consultation with physicians specializing in Allergy and Immunology, whose expertise includes not only the diagnosis and treatment of allergic rhinitis but also the management and prevention of:

 Our highly trained physicians understand your allergies and are dedicated to managing and mitigating the impact of symptoms on your well-being.

-A full range of allergy-related services is available at Mass General's downtown Boston campus and at Mass General Waltham, serving both adult and pediatric patients.
+A full range of allergy-related services is available at Mass General's downtown Boston campus serving primarily adult patients, and at Mass General Waltham, serving both adult and pediatric patients.
 Services include: